mskcc/mimsi/README.md

 ### Required Libraries

 MiMSI is implemented in (Py)Torch using Python 2.7.
-We've included a requirements.txt file for use in pip.
+We've included a requirements.txt file for use with pip.
 We recommend utilizing virtualenv, but feel free to use other environments like conda, local pip, etc.

 Just note that the following packages are required:
 * (Py)Torch